climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 What do you think will happen when you press the A button?

 ~hint Tell me more!
-- Pressing the A button will change the icon on the Micro.
+- Pressing the A button will change the icon on the micro:bit.
 - It will also start collecting data on light levels!
 - Holding the A button will record information. hint~